 Today the investor has a bewildering range of investment options and savings vehicles to choose from.
 When interest rates are lower than inflation, those investors who only stick to the safety of bank and building society deposit accounts may not be making the most out of their money.
 Most people want investments which are safe, in the sense that they cannot fall, whilst offering high returns.
 This of course is an ideal combination, but is simply not available.
 However, with the right expert financial advice you can make sure you choose the investment or savings product that is most suitable for you.

 Investment portfolios form a critical part of many of our clients' personal financial plans.
-We will guide you through the many options available when building an investment portfolio, taking into account tax opportunities and implications, your tolerance to risk, and balancing the need for income, growth or both.
+We will guide you through the many options available when building an investment portfolio, taking into account tax opportunities and implications, your tolerance to risk and loss and balancing the need for income, growth or both.

 Following a detailed financial review we will assess all the factors with you before making recommendations for your asset portfolio, our ongoing service will monitor investment performance and keep you informed and updated with regular review meetings.

 We recognise the individuality of our clients and that each has different financial needs and objectives based on where they are in life.
 When advising on any investment we ensure our clients understand the risks involved and are willing to accept those risks.

 When people generally talk about risk they actually mean ‘volatility’!
 The more adventurous an investment the more ups and downs it is likely to experience.
 What many people fail to grasp is that whilst the value of real assets can fluctuate over the short term, over a longer period such as five years or more, investments have generally seen greater returns than traditional deposit based investments.